Packing your hospital bag for c section. Expert tips from a c section mama with everything you need for a post c-section stay in hospital.

 Maybe you’re planning for a scheduled c-section.
 Or maybe you want to be prepared just in case.
 In either case, I’ve put together this list of what to pack in your hospital bag for c-section.

-To be fair, a lot of items work when packing for a hospital bag for labor of any kind.
+To be fair, a lot of items work when packing for a hospital bag for labor of any kind, or planning what to wear when giving birth more generally.
+And there’s also cross-over with what to pack in a hospital bag for dad.

 But I wanted to give c-section mamas a shout and a helping hand, because, well, you’re my people.